ShadowDragon

-Their SocialNet product was launched in 2009 and collects data from over 200 sources, including BabyCenter, BlackPlanet, Bodybuilding.com, FetLife, Fortnite, PornHub, Telegram, and Tinder, which allows law enforcement to find open source intelligence on targets.
+Launched in 2009, ShadowDragon's SocialNet product collects data from over 200 sources, including BabyCenter, BlackPlanet, Bodybuilding.com, FetLife, Fortnite, PornHub, Telegram, and Tinder, allowing law enforcement to find open source intelligence on targets.
 It is connected through the Maltego platform.
-It links a person's accounts between sites and creates a social network graph.
+It links an individual's accounts between sites to create a social network graph.
+ShadowDragon's Horizon Monitor scans for possible real-time threats.